IBM-Cloud/openwhisk-sql-query/README.md

 # SQL Query Package

-The SQL Query package provides a set of actions for interacting with SQL Query instances.
+The OpenWhisk SQL Query package provides a set of actions for interacting with SQL Query instances.
 These actions allow you to submit, retrieve and list SQL Query jobs.

 ## OpenWhisk entities
 | Entity | Type | Parameters | Description |